Car Accident Claims Guide – How Much Can I Claim?

 General damages compensate for the physical pain and mental suffering caused by your injury.
 To help when valuing car accident claims, legal professionals may refer to the Judicial College Guidelines (JCG).
 This document lists guideline compensation brackets for different types of injuries.

-In our table below, we’ve listed a few figures from the 16th edition of the JCG.
+In our table below, we’ve listed a few figures from JCG.
 It is only to be used as guidance.
 It should also be noted that the first entry has not been taken from the JCG.

-Multiple severe injuries with financial costs Up to £250,000+ Settlements comprising compensation for a multitude of severe injuries alongside financial losses including care costs, loss of income and medical costs, for example.
+Multiple severe injuries with financial costs Up to £1,000,000+Settlements comprising compensation for a multitude of severe injuries alongside financial losses including care costs, loss of income and medical costs, for example.

 If you would like to know how much compensation for a car accident you could get, please get in touch with a team member for a free valuation of your claim.